According to Myrna Shure’s “Raising a Thinking Child,” there are four levels of asking a child for the behavior you want.

 “Once again, you made a mess.
 Why can’t you do it like your brother?
 How many times do I have to tell you?
 Do you listen?”

-LEVEL 2 Saying what you want positively
+Level 2: Saying what you want positively

-Will saying things positively always lead to cooperation?
-No. Remember this is one of many tools.
-(Please read other articles on the website to get more tools for the complex job of parenting.)
-Generally, though, saying what you do want is setting a positive tone.
-Kids hear 432 negative comments per day vs. 32 positive ones (Kvols, 1998) and there are studies showing that when a child is in a constantly negative or stressful environment that they don’t do as well academically or socially (Hatfield, 2010).
+Generally, though, stating what you do want is a positive way to set the tone.
+Kids hear 432 negative comments per day vs. 32 positive ones (Kvols, 1998), and there are studies showing that when a child is in a constantly negative or stressful environment, they don’t do as well academically or socially (Hatfield, 2010).

 Suggestions for Saying Things Positively